silviuspac/API_service_ingestion_retrieve/README.md

 This bash script calls docker-compose that buids the dockers (with the libraries from the requirements.txt) and starts them. <br />
 Now the application is running on the localhost and listening on port 8000.

 If the user wants to change global variables, the .env file can be modified.
+For the use of this project admin username and password are note setted.

 To stop the application: